 Combining a Purpose and Thesis Statement

-You may include both a purpose and thesis statement.
+You may include both a purpose and thesis statement in your Chicago style format paper.
 Again, check with your instructor.
 Teachers will provide specific instructions for you to follow in completing your assignment.

 This essay examines cultural diversity in community colleges.
 The focus will be on how cultural diversity affects students’ daily lives.
 Focused interviews and examination of published research indicate that college students report increased satisfaction in attending classes with cultural diversity.
 Community colleges that embrace cultural diversity have happier students overall.

 The thesis or purpose statement needs to match what you state in your essay.
 Preparing an outline before you begin your paper helps you stay on track.
 Teachers will often assign an outline for that reason.
 However, even if it’s not part of your assignment, creating an outline is an effective way to organize your paper.

 Your introduction and conclusion should tie together.
 The ideas you presented in your introduction will be backed up by the research in your paper, and your conclusion will bring it all together.

 Generally, you’ll provide either a thesis statement or a purpose statement.
 As you enter college writing classes, you will need to understand how to write a good thesis statement.
 Your instructor will provide an assignment rubric, which you should follow at all times.
 The school or public librarian can guide you to excellent resources on writing essays and research papers in different writing styles.

 We are sorry that this post was not useful for you!